Best business photocopiers

 An entry-level photocopier will cost in the region of £500 – £1,000.
 A medium-volume copier will cost around £2,000, and a high volume copier can set a business back anything in the region of £5,000 to £10,000.

-Faced with such a huge potential investment, it’s vitally important that you buy the best possible machine to suit your business needs, and avoid being grossly overcharged.
+Faced with such a huge potential investment, it’s vitally important that you buy the best possible machine to suit your business needs and to avoid being grossly overcharged.

-Startups has provided a guide to the best photocopiers for business.
-Read on for our top five picks, or to request a photocopier quote directly, simply fill in the form at the top of the page.
+Startups has provided a guide to the best photocopiers for business to help you make the best choice.
+Read on for our top five picks.
+Or, to request a photocopier quote directly from a trusted UK supplier, simply fill in the form at the top of the page.

-Are you coming across common queries like what is toner?
-And, what is DPI?
-Then skip straight to our jargon-busting FAQs to arm yourself with the market lingo that’ll make your hunt for the best photocopier for small business a whole lot easier.
+Click on the name of a provider in the table to jump to its product profile.
+Or, if you have common queries like “what is toner?” and “what is DPI?” then skip straight to our jargon-busting FAQs to arm yourself with the market lingo that’ll make your hunt for the best photocopier for small business a whole lot easier.

 Xerox WorkCentre 6505/DN